umesh-khatiwada/fish_detector-AI--model-to-check/README.md

 - Deploys a Docker container for reproducible inference.
 - Applies image augmentations as specified in `transforms.json`.
-- Runs inference using the TorchScript model.
+- **Runs inference using multi-threading for faster batch processing.**
 - Outputs predictions in COCO format.
 - Container is removed after completion.